World's #1 finishing resource since 1989

 On the bright side, all the paint is coming off the tin cleanly, so eventually we'll have a clear tin surface to prime and paint the right way.

 Can anyone tell us if it's possible to polish our ceiling?
-Will the tin go from black to some fabulous shiny finish with Brasso [linked by editor to product info at Amazon] or something?
+Will the tin go from black to some fabulous shiny finish with Brasso [affil. link to info/product on Amazon] or something?

 Thanks and good luck to all.